Dev Hynes: Classical music and scores

 Hynes has collaborated several times with composer Philip Glass, performing his piano Etudes for radio, at Carnegie Hall and the Kennedy Center.

 Hynes has written scores for art pieces and film in collaboration with Alex Da Corte, Josh Kline & the Palo Alto score for the movie of the same name by Gia Coppola.

 A special performance of Eastern Sports was performed at ICA Philadelphia in 2015 and at the Whitney Museum of Art in 2017.

 Two performances of the Palo Alto score took place in 2016.

 In 2019, Hynes composed the score for the film Queen & Slim, as well as a series of works for Third Coast Percussion which were released on the album Fields, which was nominated for a Grammy Award for Best Chamber Music/Small Ensemble Performance.

 In 2022, he composed a symphonic piece for Naked Blue, a 17-minute film directed by Mati Diop and Manon Lutanie.

+Personal life

+In 2015, Hynes said that he identified as neither straight nor gay.
+He said he was sexually fluid in a 2016 interview, revealing that he tried sex with men but 'it wasn’t [his] thing' and has dated transgender people before.